 - Hours, if they appear in major listings.

-Be boringly specific here.
-Decide whether the public name includes "LLC" or "Inc." based on how the business is branded in the real world, not because a directory has an empty suffix field.
-Pick one primary phone number format, such as (606) 123-4567 or +1 606-123-4567, and use that same direct local number everywhere important.
-Formatting punctuation is less important than the actual number, but a master format keeps humans from improvising.
+Be specific here.
+Decide whether the public name includes "LLC" or "Inc." based on the real-world brand, not an empty directory field.
+Record a canonical customer-facing phone format, such as (606) 123-4567 or +1 606-123-4567.
+If call tracking is used, document how each number routes and make sure the main business number remains managed correctly.
+Formatting punctuation is less important than the actual number.

 If you hide your physical address on Google Business Profile, do not force a public street address into every directory just to make a citation.
 Match the real-world business model.